 Romola Rassool has more than 20 years’ experience as a lecturer in English as a second language, and also teaches business communication in postgraduate programmes.
 At present, she serves as a senior academic expert in English language skills enhancement in the Accelerating Higher Education and Expansion Development operation, funded by the World Bank, which works to enhance aspects of higher education in Sri Lanka’s state universities.
 She obtained her PhD in sociolinguistics from the University of Melbourne in 2014 as a recipient of an Australian Leadership Award.

-Senior lecturer in international relations and chair, Decolonising SOAS Working Group
+Senior lecturer in international relations and chair of the Decolonising SOAS Working Group

 SOAS, University of London

 Dr Sabaratnam is a senior lecturer in international relations, and chairs the Decolonising SOAS Working Group and the Academic Senate.
 Her research focuses on the colonial and post-colonial dimensions of international relations, in both theory and practice.
 She has worked on questions of decolonisation, Eurocentrism, race and methodology in world politics, and applied these concepts to the analysis of international development aid, peacebuilding and statebuilding, most recently in her book Decolonising Intervention: International Statebuilding in Mozambique (2017).
 She is a fellow of the Higher Education Academy.